xelacast/consequence/docs/IDEAS.md

 ## Brain Storm

 I came across an app called Cronometer.
-Its doing very similiar things to what I am creating.
-One Feature i really like from them is how they track all the micronutrients and macro nutrients, and weight.
+Its doing very similar things to what I am creating.
+One Feature i really like from them is how they track all the micro-nutrients and macro nutrients, and weight.
 This would be highly beneficial for me but part of its paid.
 I think ill make it for myself.
 They are using 3rd parts databases to pull in all their data.
 NCCDB, US Department of Agriculture, nutritionix.com, fooddb, etc.
-This can feed the meals feature and show body weight, kcal, target kcal, micronutrients, macronutrients, and many more things.
+This can feed the meals feature and show body weight, kcal, target kcal, micro-nutrients, macro-nutrients, and many more things.

 I want a dashboard that I can customize for myself.
 To have all of it one location based off of my life.
 Robust and easy to use.